redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.PRO.md

 .RULE SEC-LSM-MGR.PRO-U-VAL-PAT

+A valid path matches the 3 below criterions:

+1. its length is not bigger than 1024 bytes;
+2. it is absolute (starts with a slash);
-A valid path is the path to an existing entry in the filesystem and the size of the path is not bigger than 1024 bytes.
+3. it points to an existing entry in the filesystem.

 #### Validity of the path type